mostafa-tabasi/cubic-bezier-curves-playground/README.md

 # cubic-bezier-curves-playground
-A simple practice with cubic bezier curves and jetpack compose
+A simple practice with cubic bezier curves and Jetpack Compose